FortiGate

 Now, add FSSO user groups in to IPv4 firewall policy and restrict or allow users access.

-If for some reason, user logon event is not seen in the 'Logon user list' on FSSO Agent, first check 'Event Viewer -> Windows logs' on domain controller.
-Narrow down logs using Action 'Find' and search for username - 'north' in this example.
+If the user logon event is not seen in the 'Logon user list' on FSSO Agent, first check 'Event Viewer -> Windows logs' on the domain controller.
+Narrow down logs using the 'Find' Action and search for the username.
+In this example, the username is 'north'.

 matanaskovic_4-1666946741275.png